timcking/veracode-load/README.md

 1. Unzip the file LoadApp_YYYY-MM-DD.7z into a local directory of your choice.
 A sub-folder named LoadApp will be created with the executables and data.

 1. There will be two .exe files in the LoadApp directory, LoadApp.exe and LinkApp.exe.
-You can create shortcuts on the Desktop if you choose.
+You may create Desktop or Start Menu shortcuts.

 1. Verify that the following sub-folders exist under the LoadApp directory:
 	* xml